 - Group A Cars - Group A Kit Cars with a corrected cylinder capacity of less than 1600cc on condition that the homologation is accepted by the FIA as eligible for the Championship concerned - Group RGT cars complying with 2012 Appendix J Art.
-256 - Group R cars (Appendix J, Article 260 and 260D) - Group N cars (Appendix J, Article 254) these cars may use FIA regionally homologated components (RVO) - Super 2000 cars (Appendix J, Article 254A). - Super 2000 cars fitted with a 1.6-liter turbo engine with a maximum air restrictor's internal diameter of 30mm. - Regional cars - National cars (see also 4.4)
+256 - Group R cars (Appendix J, Article 260 and 260D) - Group N cars (Appendix J, Article 254) these cars may use FIA regionally homologated components (RVO) - Super 2000 cars (Appendix J, Article 254A). - Super 2000-Rally cars (complying with Art.
+255A) fitted with a restrictor complying with the Art.
+255A-5.1.1-b except following points: - a) the maximum internal diameter of the restrictor is 30 mm, - b) The external diameter of the restrictor at its narrowest point must be less than 36 mm, and must be maintained over a distance of 5 mm to each side.